Skip to main content

 MH 106

 The records in this series are a representative selection of several types of medical records from various theatres of war.
-The records include admission and discharge registers from hospitals and casualty clearing stations, field ambulances, an...
+MH 106/1-2078 consist of admission and discharge registers from hospitals, casualty clearing stations, field ambulances,...

 Full description and record details